Husayn ibn Ali: Husayn's head in Ismailism

 The Fatimid vizier Badr al-Jamali conquered Palestine under Caliph al-Mustansir Billah and discovered the head of Husayn in AH 448 (1056).
 He constructed the minbar, a mosque and the mashhad at the place of burial, known as the Shrine of Husayn's Head.
 The shrine was described as the most magnificent building in Ashkelon.
 During the British Mandate it was a "large maqam on top of a hill" with no tomb but a fragment of a pillar showing the place where the head had been buried.
 Israeli Defense Forces under Moshe Dayan blew up Mashhad Nabi Husayn in July 1950 as part of a broader operation.
 Around the year 2000, Isma'ilis from India built a marble platform there, on the grounds of the Barzilai Medical Center.
 The head remained buried in Ashkelon until 1153 (for about 250 years) only.
-Fearing the crusaders, Ashkelon's ruler Sayf al-Mamlaka Tamim brought the head to Cairo on 31 August 1153 (8 Jumada al-Thani, AH 548).
+Fearing the crusaders, Ashkelon's ruler Sayf al-Mamlaka Tamim brought the head to Cairo on 31 August 1153 (8 Jumada II AH 548).